jonathanschilling/abscab/README.md

 The parallelized polygon routines allow to specify an optional parameter `numProcessors` specifying over how many threads the computation shall be parallelized.
-The prallelization is performed over either the number of source terms (number of wire segments along the polygon) or the number of evaluation locations, whichever is greater.
+The parallelization is performed over either the number of source terms (number of wire segments along the polygon) or the number of evaluation locations, whichever is greater.
-This is done to ensure parallelization over large chunks of computational work for more efficient use of the processors.
+This is done to ensure parallelization over as large chunks of computational work as possible for the most efficient use of available processors.

 The **magnetic vector potential of a polygon filament** is computed using methods called `vectorPotentialPolygonFilament`.